BA Illustration

 In Design and Screen Cultures you will address the key histories and theories of design.

-You will be able to take up to 60 credits of option courses, either within ECA, or across the wider College, subject to availability and discussion with your Personal Tutor and relevant course organisers.
+You will be able to take at least two optional courses, either within ECA or across the wider University.
+This depends on availability and discussion with relevant course organisers.

-This offers you the flexibility to construct a suite of courses that reflects your interests and enhances your main study.
+You should aim to select a group of courses that reflect your interests and enhance your main study.

 Year 2

-You will begin to assemble a portfolio of work made for set briefs and self-initiated work in various media.
+You will begin to create a portfolio of work made for set briefs and self-initiated work in various media.

-Alongside Design and Screen Cultures courses, you will be able to choose option courses from across the University, subject to availability.
+Alongside Design and Screen Cultures courses, you will be able to choose courses from across the wider University, depending on availability.

 Year 3